nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>The Study Navigator Contact Form was created for the HBCD Study and is being tested as a valuable document for characterizing participant contacts and support.
-The form was developed by integrating valuable metrics from documents used in similar support professions such as certified peer support specialists.
-Use of the form was strongly encouraged, but not mandatory, for the HBCD sites to complete.</p>
+<p>The Study Navigator Contact Form was created for the HBCD Study as a document for characterizing participant contacts and support.
+The form was developed by integrating metrics from documents used in similar support professions (e.g. certified peer support, case managers, doulas, social workers, etc.).
+Use of the form was strongly encouraged but not mandatory for Study Navigators to complete.
+There is wide variation across HBCD sites and Study Navigators in use of the forms, which should be considered in any analyses conducted and conclusions drawn using contact form data.
+Additionally, some HBCD sites provided study navigator support to all participants, and some sites focused support on participants with substance use and/or participants experiencing significant adversities.</p>
 </div>

 ## Administration & Quality Control